tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 a function that has a parameter of `newName`.
 In it are the contents `_name = newName;`, which takes the argument provided for `newName`, and assigns it to `_name`.
 Even though `_name` is declared outside of the object, the object can assign a value directly to it due to the object being in the function's scope.
-We can see the variable does not remain truly private due to it being passed as a property to the object that we are returning.
-Typically you would not want to do this in this circumstance, instead leaving the functions to be the only way to retrieve the private variable if desired.
+We can also see the variable does not remain truly private due to it being passed as a property to the object that we are returning.
+Typically we would not want to do so in this circumstance, instead leaving the functions to be the only way to retrieve the private variable if desired.
 If we did not pass the variable as a property to the object, `_name` would be reasonably named by convention.
 This also demonstrates that functional programming may have less influence on accessibility restrictions according to its paradigm.